 There are better, more automated, ways.
-Let’s look at a few.
+Let’s look at a few others.

-The tool is bare bones, and doesn’t let you handle complex shifts, make swaps, easily handle vacation requests, and communicate in a way most businesses want for their employees.
+The tool is bare bones.
+Doodle doesn’t let you handle complex shifts, make swaps, handle vacation requests, or communicate in a way most businesses want for their employees.

 But, if you’re a very small business with only a few employees, it might be a good first step up from using paper and pen.